 Many birds migrate for inclement months, and their breeding cycles are dependent on the natural chain of events surrounding their journey.
 Why should they leave if we’re making life so good for them right where they are?
 Is it possible that by feeding birds we may disrupt their natural inclination to migrate?

 Probably not.
 A nice, rich bird feeder may delay the migration of some species, but it’s not likely that they’d overwinter in the wrong place.
 A food source is only a small part of the reason migratory birds leave in the winter months.

-Other factors, such as diminishing daylight awill override even the most appetizing bird feeder bounty.1
+Other factors, such as diminishing daylight, will override even the most appetizing bird feeder bounty.1

 Remember that birds will find feeders all along their migration journey.
 Even if they did get into the habit of focusing on feeders for more of their food than they should, they’ll still find what they need along their path.

-However, by feeding birds in the late summer and fall we may be helping them out a bit with their journey south.
-The extra calories from the right bird seed gives the birds an energy store, and feeders they encounter on their flight south gives them a reliable source of sustenance for fueling up.
+However, by feeding birds in the late summer and fall, we may be helping them out a bit with their journey south.
+The extra calories from the right birdseed give the birds an energy store, and feeders they encounter on their flight south give them a reliable source of sustenance for fueling up.
 Therefore, feeding the birds may actually help them in their migration, not prevent it.

 Do Bird Feeders Increase Nest Predation?